 challenge project is simple.
 For 100 days you take a photo of whatever makes/made you happy.
 You share that image using a social media platform and via using the hashtag #100happydays.

 I will be posting my pictures via Instagram, which will also be linked up to my Twitter and Facebook as well.
 (If you don’t want to share your images publicly you don’t have to.)

 If you aren’t already following me on Instagram you can

 There is always something to be happy about, no matter how big or small.
 That’s why I’m really excited about this project!

-I had intended to start this project on the 14th July, but ended up starting it the day I signed up, which was the 7th July.
+I had intended to start this project on the 14th of July, but ended up starting it the day I signed up, which was the 7th of July.
 I was just so excited about it!
-My project ends the 22nd October.
+My project ends on the 22nd of October.
 So I look forward to recapping my 100happydays journey.

 Have you done the 100 Happy Days Project?